Osman Bashiru

-Osman Bashiru (born 5 May 1989, in Kumasi) is a Ghanaian former professional association football player who played as a striker.
+Osman Bashiru (born 5 May 1989, in Kumasi) is a Ghanaian former professional football player and current coach who played as a striker.

-Career
+Club career

+Israel

 Bashiru arrived to Israeli club Hapoel Petah Tikva as part of a loan agreement with his club in Ghana.
 While he faltered early, he managed to improve as time went by with Hapoel and the club is going to pick up the option to purchase him for US $100,000.

-Osman transferred to Brunei DPMM FC as the Brunei team were preparing for their readmission to the 2012 S.League.
+He moved to Hapoel Ashkelon but went on loan to Sektzia Ness Ziona in the winter transfer window.